Sigmoid Function: Derivative and Working Mechanism

 print(output)

-Suppose the input weights are fed to the layers, and the consequences and biases are passed into the next layer.
-If the final output layer has a sigmoid function, it will be applied to the output, and the final result will be displayed.
+Suppose we feed the input weights to the layers and pass the consequences and biases into the next layer.
+If the final output layer has a sigmoid function, we will apply it to the output, and the final result will display.

 For example,